kkyan1105/vLLM-Efficient-Memory-Management-for-LLM-Serving-with-PagedAttention/README.md

 ## 1. Overview

-Large language model inference is dominated not by compute, but by GPU memory usage — especially the memory consumed by the **Key–Value (KV) cache** during autoregressive decoding.
-For each generated token, the model must use all previously computed keys and values.
-This causes the KV cache to grow linearly with sequence length, and for models such as OPT-13B and LLaMA-13B, a single request can consume over **1 GB** of KV-cache memory.

-To illustrate the magnitude of KV-cache memory, the table below shows the memory breakdown for 13B/66B/175B OPT models.
-Even a 13B model requires **12 GB** of KV-cache memory at maximum capacity.
+Modern LLM serving faces a major bottleneck caused by the KV cache—the key/value vectors stored for every processed token.
+As sequence lengths grow, the KV cache quickly becomes one of the largest memory consumers, often occupying 30–60% of GPU memory even for mid-size models.

 <p align="center"> <img src="figs/table1.png" width="40%"> </p>

-Traditional LLM serving systems allocate **one large contiguous KV buffer** per request.
-This design is simple but extremely inefficient.
-As requests with different lengths start and finish, GPU memory forms small free gaps that cannot hold another contiguous KV buffer.
-Even with plenty of total remaining memory, the system rejects new requests due to external **fragmentation**.
-Empirical results show that only **20–38%** of allocated KV memory contains real token data.
+Most existing serving systems allocate the KV cache as one large contiguous memory block per request.
+This design works only when memory is clean and empty.
+In real serving workloads, however, requests arrive with highly variable prompt lengths and generation lengths.
+As requests finish and new ones arrive, the GPU memory becomes fragmented into many small gaps.
+Even if the total free memory is large, no single contiguous region may be big enough for a new KV cache allocation, resulting in severe memory fragmentation and degraded throughput.

 <p align="center"> <img src="figs/figure1.png" width="40%"> </p>

-To address this mismatch, vLLM introduces **PagedAttention**, inspired by OS virtual memory.
-Instead of requiring contiguous memory, vLLM splits KV-cache into **fixed-size blocks**.
-A per-request **block table** maps logical positions to physical locations.
-Blocks can be placed anywhere in GPU memory, eliminating fragmentation, improving block reuse, enabling continuous batching, and significantly increasing throughput.
+The key insight of vLLM is that this is fundamentally a memory management problem similar to operating-system paging. vLLM introduces PagedAttention, which stores KV cache in small, fixed-size blocks instead of one contiguous region.
+A block table preserves logical contiguity, so the physical blocks can be placed anywhere in GPU memory without affecting attention computation.

+This design eliminates reservation waste, internal fragmentation, and external fragmentation, enabling significantly larger batch sizes and improving real-world serving throughput by 2×–6× across many workloads.

 ### Question 1
 Why does allocating one large contiguous KV cache per request inevitably cause memory fragmentation as batch composition changes over time?